sahuankit010/Evive_SWE_Intern/README.md

 Install C++ compiler https://code.visualstudio.com/docs/languages/cpp

-This links help to install the compiler but VS code but also works for other IDEs as it install the compiler in the PC.
+This links help to install the compiler for VS code but also works for other IDEs as it install the compiler in the PC.